evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 ## Drivetrain

-Nissan Ariya 87kWh has a front-wheel drive system supported by one motor on the front axle.
+The Nissan Ariya 87kWh has a front-wheel drive system supported by one motor on the front axle.
 The motor used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

 ### Suspension